Bobsleigh at the 2010 Winter Olympics: Practice

 Germany's André Lange had the fastest time in two-man practice on the night of 17 February 2010.
 There were eight crashes among 57 runs taken that night.
 Three crashes occurred during the 18 February 2010 two-man training session.
 Among the crashes in the two-man event were Switzerland's Beat Hefti and Daniel Schmid who both withdrew from the two man event.
-Meanwhile, Latvia's Janis Minins withdrew to appendicitis and the emergency surgery that followed on 12 February.
+Meanwhile, Latvia's Janis Minins withdrew due to appendicitis and the emergency surgery that followed on 12 February.
 Minins returned to competition for the four-man event eleven days later.

 Supplemental training was offered on 19 February 2010 to both the two-woman and four-man bobsleigh events out of caution and further preparation for both events that would take place the following week.
 American bobsledder Shona Rohbock expressed concerns on the 19th that the track could generate speeds that are too dangerous for racing.
 She stated that she had never experienced speeds at even bobsleigh track she had experienced, event at the St. Moritz track.
 Officials had told Rohbock that they are considering sanding the runners to slow down the sleds to slow down the speeds.
 Elana Meyers, an American brakewoman, commented on Twitter that same day that "We (referring to her and her driver Erin Pac) went 145 km/h.. that's fast!"
 One crash occurred on the 19th for the two-woman event when Dutch bobsledder Esme Kamphuis crashed out in the final corners of the track.